canonical/charmed-5g/docs/tutorials/mastering.md

 Please upgrade your LXD to the latest version or remove unsupported config from the command.
 ```

-Create the configuration to initialize the LXD.
+Create the configuration to initialize the LXD:

 ```console
 cat << EOF | sudo tee ~/preseed.yaml